cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Definition: a word opposite in meaning to another
 | Usage: fast is one of the antonyms of slow.
 |
+| acronym [首字母缩略词]
+| Definition: an abbreviation formed from the initial letters of others words and pronounced as a word (e.g., ASCII, NASA)
+|
+| bacronym
+| backronym
+| Definiton: an acronym deliberately formed from a phrase whose initial letters spell out a particular word or words, either to create a memorable name.
+| Usage: Biodiversity Serving Our Nation, or BISON (a backronym if ever there was one).
+|
 | vowel [元音]
 | Definition: A vowel is a sound such as the ones represented in writing by letters ‘a’, ‘i’, ‘u’, ‘e’, and ‘o’, which  you pronounce with your mouth open, allowing the air flow through it.
 | Antonyms: consonant [浊音]